common-fate/rfds/README.md

 Of course, we also welcome our users to open RFDs for any ideas, suggestions, concerns they may have.

 If you have an idea for a discussion but don’t know if it might be too trivial or silly — just post it!
 We want to hear from you.
 Our Developer Advocate isn’t afraid of looking dumb when he makes [Twitter posts](https://twitter.com/CommonFateTech/status/1552457541061586945), so you shouldn’t worry either.

+## Opening an RFD
+Check out the [Discussions tab](https://github.com/common-fate/rfds/discussions/1) on this repo for how to open your own RFD.

+## What happens when an RFD is finished?
+When a discussion has reached a satisfactory conclusion, it'll be summarised in a Markdown file and added as a file in the repo.